ernest0507/LAMBA_Team-22/reports/week2/user-stories.md

 As a car owner, I want to store all the data about maintenance of my car in one place so that I can predict possible breakage and simplify future repairs

+### Notes and constraints

+How much memory do we need to allocate for the user?
+Constrained: limitation of memory for saving information about car

 ## US-02: Interact with AI-agent
 **Requirement status:** Active

 **MoSCoW priority:** Must Have

 As a car owner, I want to interact with car-relevant information through an AI agent so that I can pull requested data fast